inspircd/docs/docs/2/commands/_cmd_ison.md

 #### Example Usage

-Checks whether Adam, Attila, and Sadie are currently connected to network:
+Checks whether Adam, Attila, and Sadie are currently connected to the network:

 ```plaintext
 /ISON Adam Attila Sadie